How to Adopt a Pet from AWS

 You do not need to make a decision on adoption the first time you stop by, though many individuals and families do.
 We will continue to work with you throughout the process, as you decide upon the pet that is just right for you!
 However, please keep in mind that adoptions are on a first come, first served basis, particularly for highly sought-after pets.

-You can find additional information on the process for highly sought-after pets below:
+You can find additional information on the adoption process for highly sought-after pets below:

 - Adoptions begin at 11am.
 However, on days when highly sought-after pets (particularly puppies) first become available, parties may arrive prior to this time and begin forming a line.
-Interested adopters arriving early can enter through the door labeled “Incoming Animals & Reclaims” after 8 am to inquire about being assigned a number for when visits and adoptions begin at 11 am.
+Starting at 8 am, we will have a sign-up sheet hanging on our front door.
+Interested adopters arriving early can write down their name to ensure their place in line when visits and adoptions begin at 11 am.

 - Adoption questionnaires should be completed before interacting with individual animals.